laravel-enso/charts/README.md

     }
     ```

-7. Use the VueJS component(s) in your view:
+7. Use the VueJS component(s) in your components:

     ```
     <chart ref="chart"